maxharlow/reconcile/README.md

 #### `ship-names-to-ship-imo-numbers`

-Use [Equasis](http://www.equasis.org/) to take a list of ship names, and retrieve their IMO numbers.
+Use [Equasis](https://www.equasis.org/) to take a list of ship names, and retrieve their IMO numbers.
 Note Equasis only allows around 500 lookups per day.
 If you exceed that two days in a row you get blocked for seven days.

 Parameters:
 * `email` The email address for a registered Equasis account.
 * `password` The password for a registered Equasis account.
 * `shipNameField` Ship name field.
-Optional.
-Default is `"shipName"`.

 Produces a CSV including columns:
 * `shipIMONumber`